lagbolt/library/LVCCLD-signage.md

 There are no audio books on the shelf labelled "Audio Books".
 The Large Print section has expanded onto this shelf and pushed the audio books to the right.

-The paper signs are correct.
+The plain paper signs are correct.
 The first shelf contains Large Print Fiction, and the second shelf contains Large Print Non-Fiction and Audio Books.

 The problem is that when the shelving was changed, no one moved the large blue "Audio Books" sign to the new location of the audio books.